Srinathshadow/Customer-Segmentation-using-Clustering-with-ML/README.md

-# Customer-Segmentation-using-Clustering-with-ML
-Segment a customer dataset into meaningful groups based on buying behavior using K-Means and Hierarchical Clustering.
+# Build a classifier using Support Vector Machine (SVM) to classify images or tabular data.